-We spend most of our time in built spaces that substantially affects our health, well-being, productivity, energy consumption and overall environmental impact.
+We spend most of our time in built spaces that substantially affects our health, well-being, performance, energy consumption and overall environmental impact.
 Buildings account for 39% of US primary energy consumption and 72% of US electrical energy consumption.
 Stefano Schiavon is focused on finding ways to reduce energy consumption in buildings and, at the same time, increase indoor environmental quality.
-He worked on ventilation strategies, personal environmental control systems, radiant-hydronic systems, air movement, thermal comfort, systems integration and building renovation.
-He is familiar with building performance simulations, laboratory measurements, post-occupancy evaluations and on the effect of the indoor environment on health, productivity, and satisfaction.
+He worked on ventilation strategies, heating, cooling, personal environmental control systems, radiant-hydronic systems, air movement, thermal comfort, systems integration, air quality, view, and building renovation.
+He is familiar with building performance simulations, laboratory measurements, post-occupancy evaluations and on the effect of the indoor environment on health, performance, and satisfaction.

 In the News